 About the Program

-Students on this program will be looking to specialise in the diverse and exciting field of modern and contemporary Asian art.
-They will contribute to a growing area of expertise in the international art world where Asia and Asian art plays an increasingly significant role.
+The Master’s degree in Modern and Contemporary Asian Art prepares students to specialize in the diverse and exciting field of Asian art.
+Graduates of this program will contribute to a growing area of expertise in the international art world where Asia and Asian art plays an increasingly significant role.
 This MA program is suitable for students with a first degree in art history or other relevant degree, or a strong demonstrable interest in the culture of Asia.
-Graduates of this program take up a range of positions in galleries, art fairs, museums, and auction houses, working in major cultural centres around the world.
-Graduates may also embark on doctoral studies for deeper specialisation towards an academic career or a museum curatorship.
+Graduates take up a range of positions in galleries, art fairs, museums, and auction houses, working in major cultural centers around the world.
+Graduates may also embark on doctoral studies for deeper specialization towards an academic career or a museum curatorship.

 Access a copy of the 2019-20 London Master's degree curriculum and course descriptions.

 Explore our Viewbook, click here to receive a copy.